ipanousis/DAISY-RECOGNITION/README.md

 in video using DAISY (see DAISY-BP/ repository).
 This may be further extended for more robustness as well as flexibility (multi-body,dynamic scene,tracking/prediction).

+The project will, similarly to DAISY-BP, be developed for GPU using OpenCL.